 The goblets were presented on 14th March 1921; all of Bollington’s ex-servicemen were invited to a meeting at the Sunday School (where the library is today) to be presented with his cup.
 Bollington War Memorial was built and dedicated on 28th November 1920.

 There are many unknowns relating to these cups:

 - Did the families of those killed in the war also receive one?
 YES but … we now know that BUDC ordered additional goblets for the families of the fallen soldiers.
-Families of the dead were presented with a ‘Dead man’s Penny’.
+Families of the dead were also presented with a ‘Dead man’s Penny’.
 This was a plaque, several inches in diameter, which bore a vague resemblance to a one penny coin (picture right).